jonasjucker/container-C2SM/README.md

 on multiple GPU's.
 Because Piz Daint is the main target machine for the containers described in this document, they contain some tweaks or twist needed for Sarus.
 On another HPC-system some additional components may be required inside the container.

+## Reproducability of Results
+Exact predictions about the stability of the result from the containerized version of COSMO-ORG with respect to further upgrades of Piz Daint are not possible.
+I discussed this subject with Theofilos-Ioannis Manitaras.
+His answer was:

+*"Regarding your question, having a container independent of the cray programming makes you less prone to problems due to upgrades.
+In any case, you still rely on the host's mpi and gpu driver to get the best performance.
+Since your mpich inside the container is among the abi compatible mpi libraries with the host mpi I don't expect any particular problems.
+You should always be aware though that the portability of containers does not ensure portability of performance."*

+Given that answer a containerized version of COSMO-ORG is a valuable option to keep in mind for the future.
 ## Organization
 This repository consist of three different directories, containing Dockerfiles and a TAG-file to build the images:
 * [External Software Stack](external_swtsack)